RushiBhatt007/ece209as_project/README.md

-# Mitigating Missingness for Human Activity Recognition
+# Mitigating Missing data for Human Activity Recognition
 This is repository template for UCLA ECE209AS projects.

 Use the folders as follows: